ibrod83/nodejs-web-scraper/readme.md

 nodejs-web-scraper is a simple tool for scraping/crawling server-side rendered pages.
 It supports features like automatic retries of failed requests, concurrency limitation, pagination, request delay, etc. Was tested on Node 10 and 12(Windows).

+For any questions or suggestions, please open a Github issue or contact me via https://nodejs-web-scraper.ibrod83.com/about

 ## Installation

 ```sh